GhGuda/Real-Time-Data-Ingestion-Spark-Postgres-Amalitech/README.md

-Real-Time Data Ingestion with Spark Structured Streaming & PostgreSQL
+# Real-Time Data Ingestion with Spark Structured Streaming & PostgreSQL

 A containerized real-time data ingestion pipeline that simulates e-commerce events, processes them using Apache Spark Structured Streaming, and persists the data into PostgreSQL.

-Project Overview
+# Project Overview

 This project demonstrates how to build a real-time file-based streaming pipeline using Spark Structured Streaming.
 It simulates continuous user activity events and ingests them into a relational database with proper handling of streaming semantics, checkpointing, and fault tolerance.

-Architecture
+# Architecture Overview
 Data Generator → CSV Files → Spark Structured Streaming → PostgreSQL

-Components
+# Components

 Data Generator: Simulates real-time e-commerce events